Convergence and Convergence Rate of Stochastic Gradient Search in the Case of Multiple and Non-Isolated Extrema

-The asymptotic behavior of stochastic gradient algorithms is studied.
-Relying on some results of differential geometry (Lojasiewicz gradient inequality), the almost sure point-convergence is demonstrated and relatively tight almost sure bounds on the convergence rate are derived.
-In sharp contrast to all existing result of this kind, the asymptotic results obtained here do not require the objective function (associated with the stochastic gradient search) to have an isolated minimum at which the Hessian of the objective function is strictly positive definite.
-Using the obtained results, the asymptotic behavior of recursive prediction error identification methods is analyzed.
-The convergence and convergence rate of supervised learning algorithms are also studied relying on these results.
+\begin{mabstract} The asymptotic behavior of stochastic gradient algorithms is studied.
+Relying on results from differential geometry (Lojasiewicz gradient inequality), the single limit-point convergence of the algorithm iterates is demonstrated and relatively tight bounds on the convergence rate are derived.
+In sharp contrast to the existing asymptotic results, the new results presented here allow the objective function to have multiple and non-isolated minima.
+The new results also offer new insights into the asymptotic properties of several classes of recursive algorithms which are routinely used in engineering, statistics, machine learning and operations research. \end{mabstract}